tplatt92/tplatt92/README.md

  I am a bootcamp student at School of Code in the UK hoping to start a new career as a full stack engineer.
 I love to design and create and currently diving into the world of databases and SQL.

 - 🔭 I’m currently working on creating a personal portfolio page
-- 🌱 I’m currently learning about databases and SQL.
+- 🌱 I’m currently learning about Test Driven Development and ReactJS.
 - 👯 I’m looking to collaborate on any open source project that my skill level will allow me to contribute towards.
 - 📫 How to reach me: - https://www.linkedin.com/in/tom-platt-6b4a5a25a/